You may be asking what's a secret for a development environment? A developer secret is any value that would be considered sensitive.

 For development purposes once you are using .NET User Secrets you will still need to share them with other developers on the project.

-As a way of giving a heads up to other developers on the project, you can add a step in your _docs\Instructions-Compile.md file (Do you make awesome documentation?) to inform developers to get a copy of the user secrets.
+As a way of giving a heads up to other developers on the project, you can add a step in your _docs\Instructions-Compile.md file (see rule on making awesome documentation) to inform developers to get a copy of the user secrets.
 You can also add a placeholder to the appsettings.Development.json file to remind developers to add the secrets.

-Figure: Good Example - Remind developers where the secrets are for this project
+✅ Figure: Good practice - Remind developers where the secrets are for this project

 Using a site like 1ty.me allows you to share secrets securely with other developers on the project.